Advancement to Candidacy

 The candidacy form, once approved, is an official contract between the student and university.

-Elective course substitutions [pdf] and core course substitutions [pdf] can be requested by submitting the corresponding substitution form.
+Elective course substitutions and core course substitutions can be requested by submitting the Request for Course Substitution For the Graduate Degree.
 A course may not be dropped from the graduate degree program, as indicated by its appearance on a candidacy form, once the course has been completed.

 - Disqualification and Reinstatement

 Students are strongly advised to review University Disqualification Policy for more information.

 Academic disqualification occurs when a graduate student, on probation or continued probation, earns below a 3.0 GPA in a Fall or Spring term.
 Disqualified students must be successfully reinstated and readmitted in order to resume their graduate study.

 - Reinstatement is the process where a disqualified student becomes eligible for readmission to the